Rekjal/pizza-Parlor-E2-WW4/README.md

 - Allows user to choose toppings and size for the pizza they'd like to order.

-- Allow users to order more than one pizza with different toppings.
+- Allows user to order more than one pizza with different toppings.

 - Created a pizza object constructor with properties for toppings and size.